Misconduct Subject to Disciplinary Action

 - Misuse of the disciplinary procedures, including but not limited to:

-- Failure to respond to the summons of a disciplinary body or University official.
+a.
+Failure to respond to the notification letter(s) or any other correspondences issued by a disciplinary body or University official.

-- Falsification, distortion, or misrepresentation of information before a disciplinary
+b.
+Falsification, distortion, or misrepresentation of information before a disciplinary body.

-- Attempting to discourage an individual's proper participation in, or use of, the disciplinary
+e.
+Attempting to discourage an individual's proper participation in, or use of, the disciplinary system.